-We invite you to participate in this exciting ACTHIV learning opportunity to help you become a more experienced provider of HIV care.
+We invite newer HIV Clinicians to participate in this exciting virtual learning opportunity to help you become a more experienced provider of HIV care.

-Virtual Meeting 2: Let’s talk about your cases—Each preceptee will share a clinical case for the group to discuss.
+- Virtual Meeting 2: Let’s talk about cases—Each preceptee will share a clinical case for the group to discuss.

-Virtual Meeting 4: Assessing Risk and Prevention—Case discussions led by the clinical director on assessing patients’ risk for acquiring HIV and STIs, testing, counseling, and strategies for prevention
+- Virtual Meeting 4: Assessing Risk and Prevention—Case discussions led by the Preceptor on taking a sexual history and assessing patients’ risk for acquiring HIV and STIs, testing, counseling, and strategies for prevention.

 Fees and Logistics: